 SAI RAJESWAR

-Previously, I obtained my Ph.D. at MILA, University of Montreal, supervised by Prof.Aaron Courville. where I am included in the Dean’s Honor List for the graduating year 2022-23.
+I obtained my Ph.D. at MILA, University of Montreal, supervised by Prof.Aaron Courville. where I am included in the Dean’s Honor List for the graduating year 2022-23.
 During my Ph.D.
-I had an opportunity to work as Research Scientist Intern at Google DeepMind and Google Research.
+I had an opportunity to spend time as a Research Scientist Intern at Google DeepMind.
+Previously, I obtained masters in computer science from IIT Delhi, where I was a recipeint of Prof. A.K.Sinha best student award for the graduating year 2015-16.

 EQUIVARIANT ADAPTATION OF LARGE PRETRAINED MODELS